Nordstrom: 2010–2019

 In May 2015, Pete and Erik Nordstrom joined their brother Blake Nordstrom as co-presidents of Nordstrom.
 This arrangement lasted until Blake Nordstrom's death in January 2019.
 Before this appointment, Pete Nordstrom was executive vice president and president of merchandising while Erik Nordstrom was executive vice president and president of Nordstrom.com.

 Nordstrom opened its first Rack location in Philadelphia in the fall of 2014.
 In the fall of 2015, Nordstrom opened their first Nordstrom Rack store in Delaware.
-The company is opening its first full-line store in New York City on April 12, 2018, a three-floor store at 57th Street and Broadway, in the Columbus Circle neighborhood.
+The company opened its first full-line store in New York City on April 12, 2018, a three-floor store at 57th Street and Broadway, in the Columbus Circle neighborhood.

 In 2016, Nordstrom entered into a partnership with Tesla Motors under which the automaker opened retail galleries inside the Nordstrom locations in The Grove, Los Angeles, in SouthPark Mall in Charlotte, North Carolina and in Somerset Collection in Troy, Michigan.

 In 2016, Nordstrom began selling products from J. Crew, Olivia Palermo + Chelsea28, Adore Me, and Eloquii.
 In 2017, Nordstrom announced they would be expanding their natural beauty-focused stations.

 On February 2, 2017, Bloomberg News reported that Nordstrom would cease to carry Ivanka Trump's branded fashion line, citing weak sales.
 The retailer cuts 10 percent of its most poorly performing brands each year.
 Nordstrom's action came after a boycott campaign against retailers carrying products having Trump family labels.
 President Donald Trump responded with a tweet directed at Nordstrom, condemning the brand for its treatment of his daughter.
 The company's stock dropped by 0.65% in the aftermath of the tweet before ending the day with a gain of more than 4%.
 Fortune declared this quick recovery to have broken Trump's market-moving "tweet curse".

 In October 2017, Nordstrom launched its first "Nordstrom Local" in West Hollywood, which is set to focus on personal shopping and styling, rather than carrying merchandise.
 In June 2017, Nordstrom Inc.'s founding family, which owned 31.2 percent of the company, said it was looking to take Nordstrom private.
 In October, the family suspended its efforts, because of trouble completing a financing package.
 Lenders were asking for 13 percent interest, about twice the typical rate for retailers.

 On January 2, 2019 Blake Nordstrom, co-president of Nordstrom, died suddenly at the age of 58.
 He was a lifetime employee of his family's company, rising through the ranks until he became a vice-president and then co-president.

 In fiscal year 2019, digital sales reached 33% of total sales, marking a growing transition to online retail.